doublerobotics/d3-sdk/docs/API.md

   - event: `DRPose.resetOrigin`
 - pose.resume
 - other:
-  - `DRPose.pose` is fired continuously as the robot's pose changes.
+  - event: `DRPose.pose` is fired continuously as the robot's pose changes.
 It includes both an estimate of the base's position in world coordinates based on the wheel encoder data and the head's position based on the IMU data and knowledge of the robot's model and degrees of freedom.

 ### ptz